-The three-member investigation panel found that the top elected official of Karnataka state, several ministers and opposition lawmakers violated environmental laws, Press Trust of India reported.
+The three-member investigation panel, headed by retired Judge Santosh Hegde, found that the top elected official of Karnataka state, several ministers and opposition lawmakers also violated environmental laws.

-The recommendations were sent to the federally appointed governor of Karnataka.
-Its plans are not known.
+The recommendations were sent to the federally appointed governor of Karnataka on Wednesday.

-Local newspapers have reported for years that huge mining interests are owned or controlled by several senior politicians.
+Huge mining interests are owned or controlled in Karnataka state by several senior state politicians.